owlbeatsmusic/awlib/README.md

 # awlib
 After working on "grafik" I decided to create this instead.
 So some files will be originated from "grafik".
+These are meant to be lightweight and super simple basic libraries that I've needed in lots of small projetcs.
+These all work stand-alone so if you need just for example the logging library, then just download that folder with the file and header and you are good to go.
+Don't expect anything more than the bare minimum for anyone though.

 ## Logging Library
 (It's super basic)